ZooeyMiller/anna-freud-hackday-makatalk/README.md

 As a clinician I want to be able to modify the questionnaire based on the severity of the patient's learning difficulties. (mild/moderate/severe)

-As a clinician I would like to track the progress of my patient in some form of graph (possible stretch goal)

 As a clinician I would like the content of my questionnaire to be available in text, symbols, makaton videos and traffic light style colour representations, so that I can communicate effectively with my patients